First passage sets of the 2D continuum Gaussian free field: Acknowledgements

 \section{Acknowledgements}

 The authors wish to thank F. Viklund for helpful comments on an earlier draft, W. Werner for his vision, and B. Werness for his beautiful simulations and interesting discussions.
+Also, the authors are very thankful to the two anonymous referees for their careful reading and helpful remarks.
 This work was partially supported by the SNF grants SNF-155922 and SNF-175505.
 A. Sepúlveda was supported by the ERC grant LiKo 676999.
 The authors are thankful to the NCCR Swissmap.
 T. Lupu acknowledges the support of Dr. Max Rössler, the Walter Haefner Foundation and the ETH Zurich Foundation.
 The work of this paper was finished during the memorable visit of J.Aru and A. Sepúlveda to Paris in May 2018, on the invitation by T. Lupu, funded by PEPS "Jeunes chercheuses et jeunes chercheurs" 2018 of INSMI.